Professor, Division of Speech and Hearing Sciences

 - BS, University of Alabama 1972

-I joined the DSHS faculty in 1986 as a Visiting Assistant Professor while finishing my dissertation.
-In 1987 I was fortunate enough to be selected to fill the position full-time.
-Currently, I am a professor, mother, wife, sister, friend, volunteer in Boy Scout activities, the student Autism Speaks U chapter at UNC-CH, and active in my neighborhood association.
+I joined the DSHS faculty in 1986 as a visiting assistant professor while finishing my dissertation.
+In 1987, I was fortunate enough to be selected to fill the position full-time.
+Currently, I am a professor, mother, wife, sister, faculty advisor for the student Autism Speaks U chapter at UNC-CH, and active in my neighborhood association.
 I am an avid reader, who loves the beach and the mountains and so am very happy to live in Chapel Hill, North Carolina which is mid-way between the mountains and the beaches.
 I encourage you to visit (or better yet live) here in this Tar Heel side of heaven.
 Life is very good here.

-Years ago I encountered and was intrigued by the following quotation, "In teaching it is the method and not the content that is the message... the drawing out, not the pumping in" (A. Montague, 1990).
-I agree with Montague in that I believe strongly that the method is a primary element in teaching any content and that it is the "drawing out" that should be one of our primary goals.
-Thus, my own teaching attempts include as many "adult learning principles" as I can accommodate in my classes throughout the class activities, readings, assignments, and evaluation methods.
+Years ago, I encountered and was intrigued by the following quotation: “In teaching, it is the method and not the content that is the message… the drawing out, not the pumping in,” (Montague, 1990).
+I agree with Montague in that I believe strongly that the method is a primary element in teaching any content and that it is the “drawing out” that should be one of our primary goals.
+Thus, my own teaching attempts include as many adult learning principles as I can accommodate in my classes throughout the class activities, readings, assignments, and evaluation methods.
 Fortunately, there is a growing body of literature regarding how best to promote self-directed learning and the transfer of information.
 Our challenge as educators is to utilize those principles and methods in our classes, workshops, and clinical supervision.
-Returning to Montague's quotation regarding content, this is an area where we disagree.
+Returning to Montague’s quotation regarding content, this is an area where we disagree.
 Although according to Montague, content may be secondary to method in teaching, I do not dismiss the importance of the content itself to the retention of what is learned and how it is applied.
-Within any academic area that also has a clinical or applied component (e.g., my own area focuses on the identification and assessment of and intervention with young children with communication disorders, particularly autism), the need is great to provide content and skills that are both relevant and applicable to working with "real children" and their families.
-Moreover, in valuing both content and method, a major part of our teaching mission becomes helping students and practitioners integrate new information with their existing knowledge base and challenging them to see the relevance and application of the material to "real life."
-In this way, as students and practitioners encounter new content, they will be prepared with the strategies to explore and master that content.
-As Pearl Buck once wrote "the secret of joy is contained in one word - excellence.
-To know how to do something well is to enjoy it."
+Within any academic area that also has a clinical or applied component (e.g., my own area focuses on the identification and assessment of and intervention with young children with communication disorders, particularly those with autism spectrum disorder, ASD), the need is great to provide content and skills that are both relevant and applicable to working with children and their families.
+Moreover, in valuing both content and method, a major part of our teaching mission becomes helping students and practitioners integrate new information with their existing knowledge base and challenging them to see the relevance and application of the material to life.
+In this way, as students and practitioners encounter new content, they will have strategies to explore and master that content.
+As Pearl S. Buck once wrote: “The secret of joy is contained in one word – excellence.
+To know how to do something well is to enjoy it.”
 I enjoy both my work and my life and I hope that there is some excellence in both.

 Courses Currently Taught: